cerisara/SeqToNSeq/README.md

 - Argparse
 - Json

+You need to download the Gigaword data from https://github.com/harvardnlp/sent-summary

+Once downloaded, create the data folder, gunzip and rename sumdata/train/train.article.txt.gz into data/train.src and sumdata/train/train.title.txt.gz into data/train.trg

-Ensure there exist a "data" folder inside the project folder.
-This folder should contain at least 2 files:
+The data folder should thus contain at least 2 files:
 - train.src: the input sentences for training
 - train.trg: the gold summaries for these sentences

-Gigaword data for sentence summarization task can be found at https://github.com/harvardnlp/sent-summary

 When you run the script for the first time, two additional json files are created.
 They contain the words vocabulary, and you need to delete them manually if you change the training set.